1211307959/FYP02-IS-T2430-0030/docs/fyp/CHAPTER_4_SYSTEM_DESIGN.md

 14. Choose automatic (30-day) or custom date range
 15. Select products and locations for forecast
 16. Generate forecast with confidence intervals
-17. Review charts and export reports if needed
+17. Review charts with visualized data

 **Phase 4: Business Intelligence**
 18. Navigate to Insights section